Bravothe/web-sdk/sdk-doc.md

  * Return an array of profiles for the given userNos.
  * Each profile MUST have: { userNo, walletId, owner, email, photo }.
  *
- * Replace the example lookup below with your own cookie/storage logic.
+ * Replace the example map with your own cookie/storage-backed values.
  */
 export function resolveUserProfilesFromCookies(userNos = []) {
   const arr = Array.isArray(userNos) ? userNos.filter(Boolean) : [];

-  // TODO: Replace this map with your own values read from cookies/local storage const known = {
+  // ✅ Example stub — replace with your cookie-backed data const known = {
     'U-000123': {
       walletId: 'W-256-48392018',